yoavravid/RedditUsernames/README.md

 In order to run the examples make sure your PYTHONPATH is set to the reddit_usernames directory

-## To Do
-1. Turn this script into a package
-2. Improve all the code in the project and go through CR
-3. Fix this README page after 1 and 2

 ## Development Process
 The development process consisted of a research stage and a development stage.